zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-python/README.md

 ## Sorting the list

-First, we are going to sort a given list of countries by the size of its population.
+First, we are going to sort a given list of countries by the size of their population.

 <details>
   <summary>Test sorting by population size</summary>